 Direct use pressure on the Great Barrier Reef World Heritage Area

-The Great Barrier Reef continues to bring social and economic benefit to regional and national communities through direct use of reef resources.
-The future value of many uses depends on a healthy, intact ecosystem.
+While the Great Barrier Reef continues to bring social and economic benefit to regional and national communities through direct use of Reef resources, the future value of many of these uses depends on a healthy, intact ecosystem.

-Increasing regional populations and economic development will likely increase direct use and therefore the potential for impacts to both the Reef’s ecosystem and its heritage values.
+Increasing regional populations and economic development will likely increase direct use and therefore the potential for impacts on both the Reef’s ecosystem and its heritage values.

 - Great Barrier Reef Outlook Report 2019, and references therein

 Relevant Sustainable Development Goals’ targets